geoffrymichael/CutUpsTwo/README.md

 # CutUpsTwo

+Version 2.6

+Added different cut-up algorithms-- currently the options are to split text by individual lines(carraige-returns), by single words, by every third word, and by evrey fifth worth.

 Version 2.4
+06/15/2020

 Implemented the ability to scan and recognize text from still images from iOS photo library.

 Updated algorithm to provide more and better text data for random feature.

 Version 2.1
+05/01/2020

 Added support to fetch a random line of text from a random book from Project Gutenberg.

-March 28 2020

-Version 2.0 Deployed to the App Store.
+Version 2.0
+03/28/2020

 This version includes Core ML/Core Vision functionality to be able to scan physical text sources and convert them into digital text as an additional source.

-March 22, 2020 Version 1.2.0
+Version 1.2.0
+03/22/2020

 Added support for Dark Mode

+Version 1.0
+03/21/2020

-Version 1.0 was accepted and is on the apps store.
+App acceppted and released on the App Store

 Status: March 20, 2020